 - a.
-To EMS module main breaker - b.
+To Energy Management System module main breaker - b.
 From generator - c.
 From shoreline - 1.
-Plugged into shoreline power, the current path is from C to A. - 2.
-When running the generator, the points switch and the power flows from B to A. Stopping the generator, the points back to shoreline feed. - 3.
+When plugged into shoreline power, the current path is from C to A. - When you start your generator, the points switch and the power flow is from B to A. Stopping the generator releases the points back to shoreline feed. - 3.
 If you're plugged into shoreline and you start the generator, the points still switch since the generator has the priority, so the current flow is still B to A.